 What to include in a sales playbook

 Besides covering all the job expectations, your sales manual should offer example sales scripts that your top sales reps have used successfully in the past.
-The bulk of the manual needs to contain an easily referenced list of the most common questions and objections that potential customers have, along with practical ways to reply to these questions and concerns.
+The bulk of the manual needs to contain an easily referenced list of potential customers’ most common questions and objections, along with practical ways to reply to these questions and concerns.

 After meeting with a new hire, present the manual and have the employee spend the first day going over it—Quiz the rep at the end of the day.
-The new hire should respond effortlessly to your questions and concerns using the provided responses from the manual.
+The new hire should respond effortlessly to your questions and concerns using the responses provided in the manual.
 At this point, you want the person to be capable of parroting back the reply as written.
-There will be time for personalizing a response in the future.
+There will be time to personalize a response in the future.
 Send home the new employee with an assignment to review the manual and develop a few more questions, concerns, and replies.

 Training videos